Naomi Campbell, 50, Gets Down On The Sand In String Bikini For Leggy Photos

 Supermodel Naomi Campbell proved once again that age is nothing but a number as she shared a series of sizzling bikini photos on Instagram on January 7.
 The 50-year-old defied her age as she leapt in the air in her skimpy swimwear before getting down on the sand in a desert location.

-The first shot showed Naomi from far away as she stood side on to the camera with her arms bent and her hands facing her body.
-She was almost in a silhouette as her long, blue cover-up skirt blew in the breeze with the stunning bright blue sky behind her, and she tagged fashion designer Melissa Odabash and the store Alara Lagos.
+The first shot showed Naomi from far away as she stood in profile to the camera with her arms bent and her hands toward her body.
+Her long, blue cover-up skirt blew in the breeze with the stunning bright blue sky behind her, and she tagged fashion designer Melissa Odabash and the store Alara Lagos.

 She also included a series of closer shots that showed her running and jumping along the sand dune.
 Naomi stretched both arms out and leapt into the air as she flashed plenty of her long legs in her billowing skirt, which she tied at the waist.